alyciacan/whats-for-dinner/README.md

 ## Project Description
 A true foodie experience!

-Select a dish type (or opt for a whole meal!), and a random recipe (or set of recipes!) will be displayed.
+Select a dish type (or opt for a whole meal!), and a random recipe/set of recipes will be displayed.
 "Let's cook" button does not appear until user has selected a recipe type.
 User can clear their selections and start over.